-It is important to look at the outplacement services cost holistically, and there are two important questions to be concerned about when trying to establish how much outplacement costs.
+It is important to look at the outplacement services cost holistically, and there are two important questions to be concerned about when trying to establish how much outplacement fees and pricing are.

-One, how much will it cost if you take up outplacement services, and second, how much will it cost if you chose not to offer outplacement services all together?
+One, how much the fees will be if you hire an outplacement agency, and second, how much will it cost if you chose not to offer outplacement services altogether?

-Let us tackle the second question first: how much will it cost you as a company if you chose not to offer outplacement support to employees that you are letting go?
+Now, let us tackle the second question first: how much will it cost you as a company if you chose not to offer outplacement support and career coaching to employees that you are letting go?

-Technically, offering outplacement services to your ex-employees is not required by law in many cases.
-As such, it is a ‘free’ service that you offer.
+Technically, providing outplacement services to your former employees is not required by law in many cases.
+As such, it is a ‘free’ service that you offer your departing employees.
 But why would you as a company offer a free service that costs you money to employees who no longer work for you?
 There are several good reasons which far outweigh the option of not doing so.

 Let's take a look: